 Risk-focused Examination Program

-The NCUA’s three regional offices oversee and examine consumer credit unions with less than $15 billion in assets.
-For larger credit unions with assets less than $15 billion, the agency conducts risk-focused examinations that review areas with the highest potential risks, new products and services, and compliance with federal regulations.
+For credit unions with more than $50 million in assets, the agency conducts risk-focused examinations that review areas with the highest potential risks, new products and services, and compliance with federal regulations.

 Large Credit Union Examination Program